 Hawaiian Grilled Teriyaki Chicken

-103 Comments
+141 Comments

 You’ll love this simple, yet succulent chicken dish and how easy it is to prepare!
 Here’s what you need:

-• Soy sauce – one cup, dark soy sauce.
+• Soy Sauce – one cup, dark soy sauce.
 You can use low-sodium or your favorite brand, whatever you have on hand.

-• Brown sugar – balance the soy sauce with sweet dark brown sugar.
+• Brown Sugar – balance the soy sauce with sweet dark brown sugar.
 It gives the perfect blend of sweet and tangy.

-• Pineapple juice – one cup of canned juice.
+• Pineapple Juice – one cup of canned juice.

-• Garlic – start with four cloves, chopped
+• Garlic – four cloves, chopped

 • Fresh Ginger – find fresh ginger root in the produce section of the grocery store.
 It’ll stay fresh in the freezer for months!